TrossenRobotics/aloha_docs/docs/operation/training.rst

     ├── LICENSE
     └── README.md

-Navigate to the ``act_plus_plus`` directory inside the repository and install the ``detr`` module, which contains the model definitions, by running the following command:
+Navigate to the ``act_plus_plus`` directory inside the repository and install the required modules for model definitions by running the following command:

 .. code-block:: bash